A New Approach to Challenging Targets

 Our work begins with de novo drug design to target proteins whose complex form and behavior make them challenging targets.
 We integrate novel AI tools, computational chemistry and assays to design and optimize small molecule candidates against these targets to create the promise of first-in-class and best-in-class drugs for devastating diseases.

-The targets Acelot is pursuing have demonstrated potential applicability in a range of neurodegenerative diseases, including TPD-43 positive fronto-temporal dementia, Alzheimer's disease (AD), inclusion body myositis, multiple system atrophy, and dementia with Lewy bodies.
+* Acelot is pursuing targets that have demonstrated potential applicability in a range of neurodegenerative diseases, including TPD-43 positive fronto-temporal dementia, Alzheimer's disease (AD), inclusion body myositis, multiple system atrophy, and dementia with Lewy bodies.

 Our team is focused on rigorous science and efficient development to accelerate the delivery of first-ever treatment options.
 We collaborate closely with leading scientists and experts in disease biology, and our backgrounds include the deep technical, discovery and entrepreneurial experience essential for pharmaceutical development.